byCedric/generator-fouraxes/README.md

 --- ---

 ## Subgenerators
 The Fouraxes generator contains the following subgenerators.
+Use it by typing `yo fouraxes:_subgenerator_ _name_`.

 > Note, each subgenerator requires a name (primary argument).
 This name **MAY** be relative.

 ### Model
-`yo fouraxes:model ...`
 The model generator will create a model, within _app/scripts/models_.

 option             | type      | description